Master of Science (M.S.) in Sport Venue & Event Management

 Dr. Gina Pauline – Pauline teaches the event management courses in SVEM, where she brings expertise as both a scholar and an industry professional, having managed championship events for two collegiate athletic conferences.

 Additionally, students have the opportunity to connect with other Department of Sport Management faculty such as Michael Veley, SPM Department Chair and former senior administrator in college athletic departments at Cornell, Illinois, and Syracuse; and Dennis Deninger, an Emmy Award-winning producer at ESPN for 25 years.
-In addition to the outstanding faculty, SVEM students also benefit from the assistance of practicum coordinator Jenna La Manna-Johnson, who is focused on mentoring and working with students throughout the program on career-related issues.

 Each SVEM annual cohort typically consists of less than 20 students.
 These cohorts benefit from small class sizes, allowing a dynamic interactive learning environment.
 Throughout the curriculum, students work frequently in teams to collaborate on industry-based projects.
 Outside the classroom, students benefit from small faculty-to-student ratios in advising and mentoring opportunities.
 This attention also extends far beyond the year on campus in our program, as our students are forever members of the Syracuse University family and proud alumni of the SVEM program and David B. Falk College of Sport and Human Dynamics.